 What’s it like to worship at Saint Thomas?

-Worship at St. Thomas follows the same pattern almost every week.
+Sunday morning worship at St. Thomas follows the same pattern almost every week.
 We begin with prayer and praise, then hear three readings from the Bible and sing a psalm together.
 There’s a sermon, a hymn, a shared reading of the Apostles’ Creed, and a time of shared prayer, the Prayers of the People.
 These include prayers for the church, peace among nations, faithful care of creation, healing, and other matters of concern to the members.
 A list of people who have requested prayers is kept and all are lifted up in prayer.

 At the end of the Prayers of the People, we greet one another with the Peace of Christ.
 Then comes the Offering.
 Some people make an offering of money.
 Some people make an offering of their hopes and intentions, or even their questions and doubts.
 There’s always an offering of music as well.
 After we give thanks together for all these offerings, we begin the service of Holy Eucharist.